€57,48 €47,50 excl. VAT

 Clinical features

 Affected puppies typically start displaying poor muscle growth and progressive weakness between 7 and 13 weeks of age.
 They behave and eat normally, but tire easily and have difficulty raising their heads or standing.
 Cold and stress worsen symptoms, which also increase in severity over time.
-Euthanasia is generally required.
+Affected dogs are typically euthanized on humane grounds.

 Additional information